ucdavis-bioinformatics-training/2019-single-cell-RNA-sequencing-Workshop-UCD_UCSF/data_reduction/Expression_Matrix.md

 ## Exercises

-1. Log into ganesh with the username/password given
+1. Log into tadpole with the username/password given

 2. Link the following folder into your home directory

 	/share/biocore/workshops/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF

 3. Review cellranger's sub-applications and help docs

-4. Review the [1-mkfastq.slurm](1-mkfastq.slurm) script used to generate fastq files from Illumina run output file.

-	1. In the folder 2017_10X_mouse_comparative, which output folders/files were generated from this script?
-	2. Copy over the Reports folder and review it
-	3. Using zless review the first set of reads from sample 654
- 	4. If time remain, mock run the script.

 5. Review the [2-counts.slurm](2-counts.slurm) script used to map fastq files.